Global existence for coupled systems of nonlinear wave and Klein-Gordon equations in three space dimensions: Introduction

-For a while, we suppose that $f=(f_i)_{1\le i\le N}$, $g=(g_i)_{1\le i\le N}\in C^\infty_0(\R^3; \R^N)$.
+For a while, we suppose that $f=(f_i)_{1\le i\le N}$, $g=(g_i)_{1\le i\le N}\in C^\infty_0(\R^3; \R^N)$ in \eqref{Data}.
 Under the conditions \eqref{quasi-linear} and \eqref{symmetricity}, the classical theory of nonlinear hyperbolic systems implies local existence of smooth solutions to the Cauchy problem \eqref{OurSystem}--\eqref{Data} for sufficiently small $\ve$.
 Hence we are interested in the sufficient condition for global existence of small amplitude solutions.
-We recall the known results briefly.
+Here we recall the known results briefly.
 If the nonlinearity $F$ vanishes of third order at the origin, \eqref{OurSystem}--\eqref{Data} admits a global solution for small $\ve$.
-For arbitrary quadratic nonlinearity $F$, we also have global existence of small solutions if \eqref{OurSystem} is a system of nonlinear Klein-Gordon equations, namely $m_i>0$ for all $i=1, \ldots, N$ (see Klainerman~\cite{Kla85:02} and Shatah~\cite{Sha85}; see also Bachelot~\cite{Bac88} and Hayashi-Naumkin-Ratno Bagus Edy Wibowo~\cite{Hay-Nau-Bag08}).
-On the other hand, this is not true for a system of wave equations, namely the case where $m_1=m_2=\cdots =m_N=0$, and the solution to \eqref{OurSystem}--\eqref{Data} with certain quadratic nonlinearity $F$ may blow up in finite time no matter how small $\ve$ is (see John \cite{Joh79}, \cite{Joh81}).
+For arbitrary quadratic nonlinearity $F$, we also have global existence of small solutions if \eqref{OurSystem} is a system of nonlinear Klein-Gordon equations, namely if $m_i>0$ for all $i=1, \ldots, N$ (see Klainerman~\cite{Kla85:02} and Shatah~\cite{Sha85}; see also Bachelot~\cite{Bac88} and Hayashi-Naumkin-Ratno Bagus Edy Wibowo~\cite{Hay-Nau-Bag08}).
+By contrast, this is not true if \eqref{OurSystem} is a system of wave equations (namely if $m_1=m_2=\cdots =m_N=0$), and the solution to \eqref{OurSystem}--\eqref{Data} with certain quadratic nonlinearity $F$ may blow up in finite time no matter how small $\ve$ is (see John \cite{Joh79}, \cite{Joh81}).
 Thus we need to put some condition on quadratic nonlinearity, in order to obtain global solutions for wave equations.
 The {\it null condition} introduced by Klainerman~\cite{Kla86} is one of such conditions.
-Before describing the null condition, we introduce the following notation: For a smooth function $\Phi=\Phi(z)$ ($z\in \R^d$), we write $\Phi^{(2)}$ for the quadratic part of $\Phi$; more precisely, for a smooth function $\Phi=\Phi(z)$, we define
+Before describing the null condition, we introduce the following notation: For a smooth function $\Phi=\Phi(z)$ ($z\in \R^d$), we write $\Phi^{\rm (q)}$ for the quadratic part of $\Phi$ (``(q)'' stands for ``quadratic''); more precisely, for a smooth function $\Phi=\Phi(z)$, we define

 where $\pa_z=(\pa_{z_1}, \ldots, \pa_{z_d})$, $\alpha$ is a multi-index, and we have used the standard notation of multi-indices.
 The null condition can be stated as follows: \begin{definition}[The null condition] We say that a function $F=(F_i)_{1\le i\le N}$ of $(\xi, \xi', \xi'')\in \R^N\times\R^{4N}\times\R^{12N}$ satisfies the null condition if each $F_i$ $(1\le i \le N)$ satisfies